 Who is in the AI Panel?

-What types of teams do you expect to compete?
+What types of teams are competing?

-What can I win?
+What can teams win?

 The winning song will get airtime on Dutch national radio and can count on publicity.
-There is no cash prize attached.
+There is no (cash) prize attached.

 Is the AI Song Contest a one off?